Coase in the age of code

 Even if code can settle value instantly, humans still need slower systems for context, accountability, and trust.
 The firm endures because it optimizes for judgment, not just execution.
 This is why DAOs still look suspiciously like companies.
 They route capital through tokens, but their structure (small cores, delegated authority, bottlenecks) echoes the same patterns Coase described.
 It turns out coordination is a harder problem than trust.

 Coase explained why we built firms.
-Crypto reminded us why we still need them.

 Previous